chrismaeda/appsmith-deploy-single-server-nginx/README.md

 From the appsmith source tree, copy app/server/envs/dev.env.example to /opt/appsmith/server/.env

 Edit this file as needed for your environment.

+Important: add 'set -o allexport' to the .env file so that all the variables get exported to AppSmith.

 ## Unpack Client Distribution